IgorOsa/rsschool-tasks-JS2020Q3/presentation/transcript.md

 `header.payload.signature`

 For better undestanding of JWT, let's imagine a realworld situation.
 For example, we want to register on a web-site.
 In our case, there are will be three participants — user, application server and authentication server.
-The authentication server will provide to user a token, whitch help to interact with the application.
+The authentication server will provide to user a token, which help to interact with the application.

 ![JWT Auth interaction schema](/presentation/images/jwt-schema.png)